House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Most of us use toilet paper without really thinking about the environmental impact it has.
 However, toilet paper consumption is responsible for the deforestation of millions of acres.
 Its production uses vast volumes of water, which could be better used by providing water facilities to those that need it globally.
-Alternatives, including bidets and bamboo toilet paper, do exist for those that want to do their fair share for the environment.
+Alternatives, including bidets and bamboo toilet paper, do exist for those who want to do their fair share for the environment.

 Sources